What is employee experience (EX)?

 Employee experience is all about the way your employees perceive and engage with your brand.
 It encompasses every interaction and experience they have throughout their tenure with the company — from submitting their application to completing their exit interview.

-Prioritizing employee experience in your organization is important for a number of reasons.
+Prioritizing employee experience in your organization is important for several reasons.
 Employee perceptions about your company can impact efficiency, customer experience, and even turnover rates.
 Further, employee experience plays a role in employees' morale, it empowers employee productivity, and strong EX helps employees deliver the best possible quality service to your customers.

 Employee experience trends

-In 2022, a number of employee experience trends are shaping up and driving change across industries.
-The most prominent of these trends is, of course, The Great Resignation.
+Currently, several employee experience trends are shaping up and driving change across industries.

 Employee experience trends by industry

-For financial service companies, more strategically driven tech stacks have become essential for customer and employee experience alike.
+• Financial services: For financial service companies, more strategically driven tech stacks have become essential for customer and employee experience alike.
 Every bank and credit union must consider the tools that allow maximum efficiency without stretching resources too thin.
-As the financial services ecosystem continues to explore digital branch solutions, digital strategies will need to evolve to help support agents and their changing customers.
+As the financial services ecosystem continues to explore digital branch solutions, digital strategies need to evolve to help support agents and their changing customers.

 Employee experience strategies

-Here are some strategies to consider implementing for a better employee experience in 2022.
+Here are some strategies to consider for enhancing your employee experience:

 Foster a rewarding and respectful culture.